 The same is true of heavy use of alcohol over a long period of time.
 The combination of smoking with heavy alcohol use is the most significant risk factor for squamous cell carcinoma of the esophagus, greatly increasing your chances of developing the disease.

-This condition, caused by long-term reflux of acid from the stomach into the esophagus, increases the risk of esophageal adenocarcinoma.
+Caused by long-term reflux of acid from the stomach into the esophagus, Barrett's esophagus increases the risk of esophageal adenocarcinoma.

 Squamous cell cancer of the esophagus is more common among blacks than whites.
 Adenocarcinoma is more common in white men than men of other races.